senthilvsh/saffron/installers/README.md

 ## What the Installer Does

 The installer performs these steps:
-1. Checks if Java 17 or higher is installed
+1. Detects your operating system and architecture
+2. Downloads and installs OpenJDK JRE 17 (no need to have Java installed)
-2. Downloads the latest Saffron release from GitHub
+3. Downloads the latest Saffron release from GitHub
-3. Extracts the package and sets up necessary files
+4. Extracts the package and sets up necessary files
-4. Makes sure scripts are executable
+5. Creates launcher scripts that use the bundled JRE
-5. Adds Saffron to your PATH environment variable
+6. Adds Saffron to your PATH environment variable

-6. Gives instructions for completing installation
+## Supported Platforms

+- **Windows**: x64
+- **macOS**: x64 and ARM64 (Apple Silicon)
+- **Linux**: x64 and ARM64

-## Requirements
+## Test Mode

-- Java 17 or higher must be installed
-- Linux/macOS: Bash shell
-- Windows: PowerShell 3.0 or higher
-- Internet connection to download Saffron
+All installers support a test mode that shows what would happen without making any changes:

+- For Unix/macOS: `./install-saffron-unix.sh --whatif`
+- For Windows PowerShell: `./install-saffron-windows.ps1 -WhatIf`

 ## After Installation